internet-coffee/PicSearch/README.md

 To build this project yourself:

 1. Clone this repository.
-2. Open it in the latest version of Android Studio.
+2. Open it in Android Studio.
 3. Build and run!

 ## License